All Episodes

 Same to you, ma'am.

-I'm calling about the Lily Lead better bill.
+I'm calling about the Lily Leadbetter bill.

-But it's modeled also after the asbestos lawsuit and it has the potential of being devastating because an interested third party can file these suits.
+And it has the potential of being devastating because an interested third party can file these suits.

-And also they're kind of like the tobacco sovereign third party and third party liability nonsense.
+Ooh, kind of like the tobacco sovereign third party and third party liability nonsense.

 Yeah.

-The person themselves do not even have to be on the lawsuit or try to uh you know at the end of the day.
+The person themselves do not even have to be on the lawsuit or try to, you know, you have to remember this was a gift to the trial lawyers.

-The what they love class action lawsuits because the more people they can get in the class, the higher the award, and lawyers usually take a third of the award in contingency fees.
+They love class action lawsuits because the more people they can get in the class, the higher the award.

 Right.